Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Acknowledgments

 \section{Acknowledgments}

 This work was in part funded by NSF AI institute 2112085.
 The first author extends heartfelt gratitude to Professor Sean Meyn for the invaluable contribution in his seminal book \cite{meyn_markov_2009}, and the several insightful discussions regarding this work.
 The authors are also thankful to Dr. Derya Cansever for insightful discussions and feedback on the initial arXiv version of this work.
+Finally, the authors would like to thank the Associate Editor and Reviewers for their constructive comments and suggestions.